 (Again) GET TO THE POINT.
 First para must both summarise and entice the reader to continue.

-I write my copy in Word then run it through Grammarly to ensure I use short, easy-to-read sentences, check for adverbs and use of the passive voice.
+I write my copy in Word, then run it through Grammarly to ensure I use short, easy-to-read sentences and avoid adverbs and the passive voice.

 Ditch corporate speak and write as close to the style of target publications as possible.
 If your words get copied and pasted by the media, great!

-I used to write for IT managers, so I spent time talking to them, understanding what kept them awake at night – security, uptime, return on investment etc. – and vendors should address the issues that matter to the audience, not flatter internal egos or aim to tick coverage boxes.
+I used to write for IT managers, so I spent time talking to them and understanding what kept them awake at night (security, uptime, return on investment, etc.).
+So, vendors should address the issues that matter to the audience, not flatter internal egos or aim to tick coverage boxes.

 Rich content